MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/crm-dialog-hosted-control.md

  The following predefined events are associated with this hosted control type.

 ### BrowserDocumentComplete
  Occurs when the page has finished loading.
-On a **Dynamics 365 Page** type of hosted control, this event occurs after the data has been saved to the replacement parameter list.
+On a **CRM Page** type of hosted control, this event occurs after the data has been saved to the replacement parameter list.
 This event occurs only once, even though multiple frames will have individually fired their **BrowserDocumentComplete** events.

 |Parameter|Description|
 |---------------|-----------------|